 Thanks to laser cavity detection, our team is able to discover even the earliest signs of tooth decay.
 A concentrated beam of light will be used to analyze the thickness of your enamel, and it will quickly reveal even the slightest indication of thinning.
 With this information, your dentist will be able to apply conservative treatments that will prevent the tooth from developing a cavity, saving you from having to get more involved (and potentially expensive) restorative work.

 The traditional flat x-rays that show just one area of a patient’s smile have dramatically improved our diagnosis and treatment planning abilities.
 However, there are some situations where a complete, 3D image of a tooth or the whole smile can be a vast improvement.
-We use the Orthophos SL-AID conebeam scanner in order to better understand the inner workings of our patients’ smiles when planning for advanced procedures like dental implant placement, root canal, tooth extractions, and Invisalign(r) Clear Braces.
+We use the Orthophos SL-AID conebeam scanner in order to better understand the inner workings of our patients’ smiles when planning for advanced procedures like dental implant placement, root canal, and tooth extractions.
 These high definition scans give us a clear picture of how best to offer our patients treatment that completely renews the form, feel, and function of their damaged smiles.